candacechou/Image-Analyze-and-Computer-Vision/README.md

-# DD2423_ImageAnalyzeandComputerVision
+# Image Analysis and Computer Vision
-This is the lab exercise on DD2423 Image Analyze and Computer Vision.
+This is the lab exercises on DD2423 Image Analyze and Computer Vision on KTH Royal Institute of Technology in Stockholm.

 There are 3 labs in this course: